EmergeTools/SnapshotPreviews/README.md

 ![Screenshot of Xcode test output](https://raw.githubusercontent.com/EmergeTools/SnapshotPreviews/master/images/testOutput.png)

 The [EmergeTools snapshot testing service](https://docs.emergetools.com/docs/snapshot-testing) generates snapshots and diffs them in the cloud to control for sources of flakiness, store images outside of git, and optimize test performance. `SnapshotTest` is for locally debugging these snapshot tests.
-You can also use `PreviewTest` to get code coverage of all previews in your unit test without generating PNGs.
+You can also use `PreviewLayoutTest` to get code coverage of all previews in your unit test without generating PNGs.
 This will validate that previews do not crash (such as a missing @EnvironmentObject) but runs faster because it does not render the views to images.

 ## Accessibility Audits